Moonlorian/vesting-dapp/README.md

 - It will keep safely all the tokens to be distributed during the vesting period.

-- It will store all the wallets data and vesting periods for each category.
+- It will store all the wallets and its vesting periods for each category.

 ### dApp

 Setup the SC and deploy the dApp (see [dapp](https://github.com/Moonlorian/vesting-dapp/tree/main/dapp)).

+#### Login

 #### Administrator dApp web page

-.
+When you login with the administrator wallet, you can

 #### User dApp web page

-.
+User can see the unvested balances to claim and the remaining vested balance.

 ## 👥 Contributing